007Siddarth/Bank-management-system/README.md

-# bank-management-system
+# bank-management-system:
-I am developing a Bank Management System using Visual Studio Code and Core Java (Swing & AWT), with MySQL (Workbench) as the database.
+"Proficiently designed and implemented a robust Bank Management System using Visual Studio Code and Core Java, incorporating Swing and AWT for an intuitive graphical interface.
+Employed MySQL (Workbench) as the backend database, ensuring efficient and secure data management.
+Successfully developed and integrated features for seamless customer interactions, transaction processing, and account management.
+This project showcases my expertise in full-stack development, UI/UX design, and database integration, demonstrating a keen ability to deliver scalable and user-friendly software solutions."